Geist scores 17, Missouri rolls past Texas A&M 66-43

+“Our guys did a great job from start to finish of being locked in,” Tigers coach Cuonzo Martin said.
+“We just had to muster up the energy to get back to the basics, and here we are.”

-Geist made 6-of-7 shots from the field, including 4-of-5 3-pointers.
-Nearly halfway through the second half, the Aggies had made only six field goals for the game, as the Tigers poured it on with the outcome no longer in doubt.
+Geist made 6 of 7 shots from the field, including 4-of-5 3-pointers, in the Tigers’ largest margin of victory on the road in SEC play since 2013.
+Nearly halfway through the second half, the Aggies had made only six field goals, as the Tigers poured it on with the outcome no longer in doubt.

+“I want to apologize to our fans and the 12th Man for our effort,” said coach Billy Kennedy, who’s in his eighth season at A&M. “It was obviously poor.
+And obviously I’ve done a poor job getting our guys to play at the level I think we’re capable of playing.”

 BIG PICTURE

 Missouri: The Tigers needed this one in the worst way, following three consecutive losses to start SEC play (that followed six straight wins entering conference action).
-The Tigers also avoided losing four straight games for the first time in the Cuonzo Martin era.
+The Tigers also avoided losing four straight games for the first time under Martin, who’s in his second season.

 Saturday might be rock bottom for the Aggies under Kennedy - at least they’re hoping so - considering he’s this deep into his A&M tenure.